kevinoc554/murmur-bandsite/README.md

 1. As a new user, I want the site to be easy to navigate, so that I can find my way around without difficulty.
 2. As a new user, I want to find out more about the band, so that I can feel connected to them.
 3. As a fan, I want to be able to explore the band’s back catalogue, so that I can find out about previous releases.
-4. As a fan, I want be able to see the locations, dates and times all upcoming gigs, so that I don’t miss a show.
+4. As a fan, I want be able to see the locations and dates of all upcoming gigs, so that I don’t miss a show.
 5. As a fan, I want to be able to easily access the store, so that I can purchase merchandise.
 6. As a promoter, I want a straightforward contact form, so that I can enquire about booking the band for gigs.
 7. As an interested user (a fan or a promoter), I want to be able to access the band’s social media accounts and streaming platforms, so that I can find out more about them and listen to their music.